wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 status: draft
 ---

 Web performance is something I care deeply about both as a developer whose work affects millions of people around the world, and as a user who often accesses the web on slow & unreliable connections.
-I have regularly and loudly complained that [the BBC News website is unnecessarily slow](/redefining-the-bcc-news-core-experience/), so when I was given the opportunity to help rebuild one of the most-visited pages of BBC News —the front page— I jumped at the chance.
+I have regularly and loudly complained that [the BBC News website is unnecessarily slow](/redefining-the-bcc-news-core-experience/), so when I was given the opportunity to help rebuild one of the most visited pages of BBC News —the front page— I jumped at the chance.

 That was April 2016.
 Now, nearly a year later, we're ready to begin a phased rollout of the new front page.
 Starting with a small percentage of users in the UK, we will gradually move everybody to the new front page over the course of several weeks.

 ## Quick facts about the new front page

-* It is lighter and faster than the old one
+* It is lighter and faster than the old one:
   * First meaningful paint happens up to 35% sooner on emulated mobile devices and 50% sooner on desktops & laptops.
   * On average, 60% fewer bytes are downloaded (**383KB**, down from **613KB**).
   * The new core experience (given to legacy browsers, users without JavaScript, and Opera Mini) renders twice as fast, and downloads 35% fewer bytes (**114KB**, down from **170KB**).